 Submitted by bj on Sat, 2018-04-14 16:14

-50k cars in 49 days implies a daily production rate of 1020 cars, or 7100 per week.
-If true, that’s a very impressive milestone.
+That implies a pretty consistent production rate of between 5000 and 6000 cars per week.
 No other manufacturer is coming remotely close to that volume of production of BEV.

 If this rate keeps up, Tesla would make over 300,000 Model 3 cars this year.
 No sign yet of demand allegedly falling “off a cliff” with the “backlog cleared” (which it’s not!
 RHD countries, countries in Europe in which ordering hasn’t opened yet... the world’s a big place)